The Way of the Tea

-Pein turned angrily toward the window and watched as the sleeting rain fell in precisely measured amounts.
-It calmed him a little to know he had complete control of it.
-He glanced at the paper on his desk and felt the burning core of hatred within his soul ignite at the name written on it.
+Turning angrily toward the window Pein watched as the sleeting rain came down in precisely measured amounts.
+It calmed him a little to know he had complete control of every single drop of water.
+He glanced at the paper on his desk, and felt the burning core of hatred ignite within his soul at the name written on it.

 Hanzo, his mind spewed out the name.
-Even though the man was long dead, his name still had the power to pierce his heart.
+Even though the man had been long dead, his name still had the power to pierce his heart.
 It was because of him Yahiko died.

-Pein stared moodily at the paper in front of him as he remembered his deadly retribution against Hanzo and his family.
+Pein stared moodily at the paper in front of him, as he remembered back to his deadly retribution against Hanzo and his family.
 He had been absolutely ruthless in destroying the man, his family and anyone associated with him.
 Yet, according to the report he just received, he didn't destroy all of his sons, one of them was still alive.

-He sat at his desk and looked in the envelope the report came in and pulled out a picture.
+While he sat at his desk he looked in the envelope the report came in, and pulled out a picture.
 The man in the grainy photo had blonde hair and a sinister expression on his face.
 Just like his father, Pein sneered as he slammed the picture hard on his desk.

 The sound of knock on the door interrupted his thoughts.